 Dr. Corey Goodman, Managing Director and co-founder of venBio Partners LLC, a life sciences venture capital firm; Adjunct Professor at UCSF; Chairman of the Board of six biotechnology companies; elected member of the National Academy of Sciences; and Chair of the California Council on Science and Technology.

 Margaret Gordon, Second Vice-President of the Board of Port of Oakland Commissioners and a founding member of the West Oakland Environmental Indicators Project.

 Dr. Malo André Hutson, Assistant Professor at the University of California, Berkeley, Department of City and Regional Planning, specializing in community and economic development, regional planning, and urban health.

-Olivier J. Marie, business strategist, former Partner at Accenture and Booz Allen & Hamilton, Energy Analyst.
-Works with MBA students from the Haas School of Business New Sector Alliance helping non-profit organizations.
+Olivier J. Marie, Vice Chair — business strategist, former Partner at Accenture and Booz Allen & Hamilton Inc.

 Richard Morrison, former Senior Vice President and Director of Environmental Policies & Programs, Bank of America.